eClerx Services Limited (NSE:ECLERX)

 • Q2 24/25

-Q2 FY25 saw double-digit revenue and margin growth, led by financial markets and customer operations.
-Despite higher roll-offs expected in Q3, the outlook remains positive with a strong pipeline and continued focus on cross-sell and upsell strategies.
+Q2 FY25 delivered strong revenue and margin growth, led by financial markets and customer operations, with EBITDA margin at 27.1% and PAT up 26% sequentially.
+Despite higher roll-offs expected in Q3 and increased costs from new facilities, the medium- to long-term outlook remains positive, supported by a robust pipeline and ongoing cross-sell initiatives.

 • Q1 24/25